John Joseph Mitty: Coadjutor Archbishop and Archbishop of San Francisco

 On January 29, 1932 Pius XI appointed Mitty as titular archbishop of Aegina and coadjutor archbishop of San Francisco to assist Archbishop Edward Hanna.
 When Hanna retired on March 2, 1935, Mitty automatically succeeded as archbishop.
 He was installed as archbishop and presented the pallium, the symbol of a metropolitan bishop, at a pontifical high mass at the Cathedral of Saint Mary of the Assumption in San Francisco in September 1935.
 During his time as archbishop, Mitty resided at the Archbishop's Mansion in San Francisco.

 Mitty worked to rebuild or establish Catholic institutions in the archdiocese.
 His first act as archbishop was to direct his installation gift from the clergy to restoring Saint Patrick Seminary in Menlo Park, California.
 He repurchased the foreclosed St. Mary's College of California in Moraga in 1937, and reopened the college in 1938.
 In the 26 years of his episcopate, 84 parishes and missions were founded in the archdiocese, and over 500 building projects were completed.

-Mitty caused controversy when he called for a boycott of the San Francisco News for reporting that a priest had pleaded guilty for drunk driving, calling the coverage anti-Catholic.
-He joined with several other American prelates n criticizing the 1945 Moscow Declarations, doubting that the Soviet Union would keep its promises..
+Mitty briefly made headlines by calling for a boycott of the San Francisco News for reporting that a priest had pleaded guilty for drunk driving, calling the coverage anti-Catholic.
+He joined with several other American prelates and criticizing the 1945 Moscow Declarations, doubting that the Soviet Union would keep its promises.

 In 1951, Mitty approved the establishment of the Western Association of the Sovereign Military Order of Malta in San Francisco for the Western United States.
 He presided at the first investiture ceremony of the association in 1953.